1 Introduction

 2.2 Process Heating Operations Overview

-3 Applications of Gas Fired Water Bath Heaters
+3 Applications of Gas-Fired Water Bath Heaters

 These process heaters are routinely used at compressor stations, power plants, and wellheads to heat natural gas.
-Heating natural gas while at high pressure prevents the formation of hydrates and ice crystals (Joule-Thomson effect) when pressure is eventually reduced for combustion.
+Heating natural gas at high pressure prevents the formation of hydrates and ice crystals (Joule-Thomson effect) when pressure is eventually reduced for combustion.
 This process is critical for preventing significant damage to gas-fired turbines and other equipment.

 - Heating Feed Stocks